KoalasinTraffic/KoalasinTraffic.github.io/spd/_character/architect.md

 Also, displacement effects are nullified.
 This means your towers can't be pushed by the [Dragon](/spd/boss/dragon) and the [Final Boss](/spd/boss/final).

-Regular tower health = 100%
+Normal tower health = 100%

 Architect tower health = 200%